Our week in Review:

 NEW AR Goal:

 Our new AR goal is for the kids to earn 10 AR points from now until end of the year.
-They MUST read a 1 point book during this time.
-Many students have been just reading “little” books to reach their AR goals.
-Also, all points must come from them.
-Some are waiting to take tests that I have read.
-Two students have already passed!
+We have 7 kids left to get their AR goals!

 We are working on becoming more independent with our assignments.
 We have begun to talk about an assignment and then move on from it.
 In the past, I would give them ample time to finish it.
 Now, the students come back to it during “work” time.
 The goal for this is to teach the kids to stop working when it is time, in order to prepare for fourth grade and the switching of classes.
 Some students are having a hard time with this but they will get it in time.